tanak-pixel/Cool-pdf/README.md

 Some PDF viewers (including older or non-standard ones) may not execute the embedded JavaScript or show colors properly.
 Use Chrome or Firefox for best results.
 Credits
 Original idea: “Tetris in a PDF” (see background at https://th0mas.nl/2025/01/12/tetris-in-a-pdf/).
-Enhancements and colorized gameplay: Developer Rahul.
+Enhancements and colorized gameplay:Tanak Solanki .
 License
 Provided as-is for educational and demonstration purposes.